Skip to content

 Reception at the Brasserie

 For their wedding, Yeri and Romain chose a nice historic restaurant: the Harriet Brasserie.
-With the help of the restaurant’s team turned into a florist, they decorated the adjacent brick alley on the side of the Brasserie.
-They hang some garland (coffee lights) and some plants.
+With the help of the restaurant’s team turned into florists, they decorated the adjacent brick alley on the side of the Brasserie.
+They hung some garland (coffee lights) and some plants.
 They had set up chairs and tables for a great cocktail.
 Romain being a creative art director, he skipped hiring a decorator or a florist, and he had taken care of every single detail.

 When the bride and the groom arrived, the guests were waiting for them under the shade of the alley and immediately applauded when they showed up.